pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 ### Change proposer

-The change-proposer protocol provides liveness by allowing the system to make progress when the proposer fails. change-proposers are triggered by timeouts that prevent validators from waiting indefinitely for the proposal to execute.
+The change-proposer phase provides liveness by allowing the system to make progress when the proposer fails. change-proposers are triggered by timeouts that prevent validators from waiting indefinitely for the proposal to execute.

-If the timer of validator expires in a round, the validator starts a change-proposer phase to move the system to round $$r+1$$.
+If the timer of a validator expires in round $$r$$, the validator starts a change-proposer phase to move the system to round $$r+1$$.
 It stops accepting messages (other than change-proposer and block-announce messages) and broadcasts a change-proposer message to all validators.